awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/idt-troubleshooting.md

 ### Required parameter missing error<a name="param-missing"></a>

-Because new features are being added to IDT, changes to the configuration files might be introduced\.
+When IDT adds new features, it might introduce changes to the configuration files\.
 Using an old configuration file might break your configuration\.
 If this happens, the `<test_case_id>.log` file under `/results/<execution-id>/logs` explicitly lists all missing parameters\.
-IDT also validates your JSON configuration file schemas to ensure that the latest supported version has been used\.
+IDT also validates your JSON configuration file schemas to verify that you are using the latest supported version\.

 ### Security exception on macOS<a name="macos-notarization-exception"></a>

-When you run IDT on host machine that uses macOS 10\.15, the notarization ticket for IDT is not correctly detected and IDT is blocked from being run\.
-To run IDT, you will need to grant a security exception to the `devicetester_mac_x86-64` executable\.
+When you run IDT on a host computer that uses macOS 10\.15, the notarization ticket for IDT isn't detected, which blocks IDT from being run\.
+To run IDT, grant a security exception to the `devicetester_mac_x86-64` executable\.
 Do one of the following:

 **To grant a security exception to IDT executables**

 1. Launch **System Preferences** from the Apple menu\.

-1. Choose **Security & Privacy**, then on the **General** tab, click the lock icon to make changes to security settings\.
+1. Choose **Security & Privacy**, then on the **General** tab, choose the lock icon to make changes to security settings\.

 1. Look for the message `"devicetester_mac_x86-64" was blocked from use because it is not from an identified developer.` and choose **Allow Anyway**\.